Chapter 15 Forest growth model

 2. Leaf senescence: Leaf senescence (and the corresponding increases in dead leaf area) can occur in the model due to leaf aging in evergreen species, due to programmed leaf senescence in deciduous species, or due to leaf dessication (as a result of xylem cavitation and/or low leaf relative water content).
 In addition, fires can induce foliage burning, which also leads to a decrease in leaf area (but where non-structural carbon reallocation is not possible and dead leaf area does not increase).

-3. Sapwood growth: Formation of new sapwood can only occur if unfolded leaves are present, assuming that hormonal signals controlling cambium division are mainly synthesized within leaves.
+3. Sapwood growth: The model assumes that the hormonal signals controlling cambium division have been mainly synthesized in leaves and, hence, formation of new sapwood will only occur if unfolded leaves are present.
+More specifically, the levels of growth hormones depend linearly on the amount of foliage.
+This means that leaf phenological status of deciduous species will affect sapwood growth rates.
+Moreover, for a given plant size (i.e. cambium surface) the amount of foliage will be higher or lower depending on the shading created by taller plants.
+Therefore, understory plants (or densely-crowded plants) will have lower sapwood growth rates than plants that are isolated or overtop the other plants.
 Sapwood formation corresponds mostly to secondary growth (but primary growth occurs at the same time due to diameter-height relationships), and is only allowed if storage carbon levels are above a given species-specific threshold (e.g. 50%).
 These levels are much higher than required for leaf or fine root growth.
 Thus, when carbon levels are low, sapwood growth rates fall to zero, whereas replacement of leaves and fine roots continues to sustain metabolism.
 This design was chosen to stop sapwood growth much before emptying storage carbon reserves, so that maintenance respiration can be sustained longer whenever photosynthesis is low, as in shadow-tolerant species.

 4. Sapwood senescence: Losses in sapwood area (i.e. conversion to heartwood) occur via tissue aging (i.e. assuming a daily rate of conversion).
+Since xylem tracheids and vessels are already dead cells, sapwood senescence refers to the death of parenchymatic tissue.
 Similarly to 3-PG (Landsberg & Waring 1997) we assume that the relative turnover rate of sapwood is smallest for young plants, and it increases up to a maximum value.
 However, recent reviews indicate that heartwood formation should be viewed as an active developmental program during which a conductive but vulnerable sapwood is transformed in a non-conductive but durable heartwood (Spicer 2005).
 Tree sapwood senescence also occurs whenever the sapwood area exceeds the amount required to sustain the current leaf area target.
 Note that stem cavitation reduces the area of sapwood that is effectively functional for water transport, but does not lead to sapwood senescence per se.

 5. Fine root growth: Fine root growth can in principle occur any time of the year (i.e. the model does not explicitly consider root phenology), but since fine root biomass targets depend on leaf area, seasonal fine root area patterns may follow phenological changes in leaf area.
 Like in leaf growth, storage carbon levels need to be at more than 10% of their capacity to allow fine root growth.